 Computer networking engineering BSc students will have the opportunity to attend the annual UON IoT Workshop with guest speakers and presenters from the local, national and international industry.
 This is a great opportunity for the students to meet and work with colleagues from different year groups.
-It is also a great chance to network with professionals with several years of experience in computer engineering industries.

 Our Computer Networks Engineering degree gives you the opportunity to explore different ideas and develop innovative solutions to current issues in the computing industry.
 This three-year network engineering course will give you an insight into the computing industry, investigating the wide-reaching influences that computers and computing technology have on the world.
 As you explore these influences, we will help you to find your ideal path for a career in Computing.